Cyperus bulbosus: Cultural significance

 Its name in the Arrernte language of Central Australia is merne yalke.
 In a neighbouring language, Kaytetye, it is called erreyakwerra.
 Some Kaytetye, the Kwerrimpe women, have a bush onion dreaming which involves the bush onion and the origins of the Kaytetye people and language.
 This means they have been given stories of the origins of the bush onion, and are entitled to tell these stories and paint about them.
 Artists who have painted bush onion dreaming include Nora Andy Napaltjarri and her sister Ada Andy Napaltjarri.

 The small tubers which form on short stolons are a traditional bush tucker food for Australian Aboriginal peoples.
 They are dug up on creek banks when the grass of the onion has dried out.
 The husk can also be eaten.
 They are eaten raw or cooked in the hot earth by the fire and are said to have a "a pleasant nutty taste".

 Distribution

 Cyperus bulbosus is found in parts of Africa, Australia and Asia.
 Its habitat is typically notophyll vine forest, eucalypt woodland or chenopod shrubland.

 Within Australia, the plant has been documented throughout Western Australia, the Northern Territory, and large proportions of inland/central Australia.
 Beyond these regions, it is also known to grow in Cape York Peninsula (Queensland), North East Queensland and Central East Queensland.

-Due to invasive couch and buffel grass, Cyperus bulbosus numbers are known to be declining, particularly in central Australia, with report that they may face eventual extinction.
+Due to invasive couch and buffel grass, Cyperus bulbosus numbers are known to be declining, particularly in central Australia, with reports that they may face eventual extinction.